Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Start Supplemental Information

-On February 8, 2017, the Department published a notice of opportunity to request an administrative review of the antidumping duty order on small diameter graphite electrodes from the PRC for the period of review (POR) February 1, 2016, through January 31, 2017.
+On February 1, 2018, Commerce published a notice of opportunity to request an administrative review of the antidumping duty order on small diameter graphite electrodes from China for the period of review February 1, 2017, through January 31, 2018.

-On February 28, 2017, SGL Carbon LLC and Superior Graphite Co. (the petitioners) requested an administrative review of the order for 194 producers and/or exporters of the subject merchandise.
+requested an administrative review of the order for 192 producers and/or exporters of the subject merchandise, including Fushun Jinly Petrochemical Carbon Co., Ltd.

-See the Initiation Notice for the full list of companies for which the Department initiated a review.
-No other party requested an administrative review of this order.
+See the Initiation Notice for the full list of companies for which Commerce initiated a review.

 Partial Rescission of Review

-The Department will instruct U.S. Customs and Border Protection (CBP) to assess antidumping duties on all appropriate entries.
-For the companies for which this review is rescinded, antidumping duties shall be assessed at rates equal to the cash deposit of estimated antidumping duties required at the time of entry, or withdrawal from warehouse, for consumption, in accordance with 19 CFR 351.212(c)(1)(i).
-The Department intends to issue appropriate assessment instructions directly to CBP 15 days after publication of this notice.
+Commerce will instruct U.S. Customs and Border Protection (CBP) to assess antidumping duties on all appropriate entries.
+For the companies for which this review is rescinded, antidumping duties shall be assessed on the subject merchandise at rates equal to the cash deposit of estimated antidumping duties required at the time of entry, or withdrawal from warehouse, for consumption, in accordance with 19 CFR 351.212(c)(1)(i).
+Commerce intends to issue appropriate assessment instructions to CBP 15 days after publication of this notice in the Federal Register.

 Notification to Importers

 This notice serves as a final reminder to importers of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during this review period.
-Failure to comply with this requirement could result in the Department's presumption that reimbursement of the antidumping duties occurred and the subsequent assessment of doubled antidumping duties.
+Failure to comply with this requirement could Start Printed Page 29748result in Commerce's presumption that reimbursement of the antidumping duties occurred and the subsequent assessment of doubled antidumping duties.

 Notification Regarding Administrative Protective Orders

-This notice also serves as a reminder to parties subject to administrative protective order (APO) of their responsibility concerning the disposition of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3).
+This notice also serves as a reminder to parties subject to administrative protective order (APO) of their responsibility concerning the disposition of proprietary information disclosed under APO in accordance with 19 CFR 351.305(a)(3), which continues to govern business proprietary information in this segment of the proceeding.
 Timely written notification of the return or destruction of APO materials, or conversion to judicial protective order, is hereby requested.
-Failure to comply with the regulations and terms of an APO is a violation which is subject to sanction.
+Failure to comply with the regulations and terms of an APO is is a sanctionable violation.

 End Supplemental Information